makimenko/angular-template-for-threejs/README.md

 ## Usage in your Angular project

-1. Set up an Angular project and install dependencies: `npm i three atft --save`
+1. Set up an Angular project and install dependencies:
+   `npm i three three.meshline atft --save`
-3. Import library into your module:
+2. Import library into your module:
    ```typescript
    import { AtftModule } from 'atft';
    ...